 - Great performance in any climate

-Induction Lighting is a proven technology that is related to the fluorescent lamp family.
-Induction lamps are electrode-less fluorescent lamp driven by high-frequency current, of between 250 kHz and 2.65 MHz via an external generator.
-They are available in limited wattages and are known for exceptionally long service life.
-Lamp efficacies typically range from 64 to 88 lumens per watt.
+Induction lighting is a similar to the fluorescent technology.
+Induction lamps do not use electrodes and are driven by high-frequency currents between 250 kHz and 2.65 MHz via an external generator.
+They are available in limited wattages and are known for their exceptionally long lifetimes.
+Lamp efficacies typically range from 64 to 88 lumens per watt (compare to LEDs, which operate at 105+ lumens/watt.

-Induction lighting is virtually maintenance free with a 100,000 hour rated life.
-That’s over 11 years of constant light 24 hours a day, 365 days a year.
-It is extremely useful in applications where lamp replacement is very expensive such as hard to reach places including wall packs on buildings, limited access areas like airports and tunnels, parking lot lighting where a lift is required for service and many other locations.
-Induction lighting is also used where safety is paramount and the light have to stay on such as parking garages, walkways, around ATMs and in prisons.
+Induction lighting is virtually maintenance-free because of its 100,000-hour rated life.
+If an induction fixture is used 24 hours a day, every day of the year, it will offer about 11 years of reliable light.
+This makes induction extremely useful in applications where lamp replacement is very expensive, such as hard-to-reach places like high-mounted wall packs, limited-access areas like airports and tunnels, parking lot lighting where a lift is required for service, and elsewhere.
+Induction lighting is also used where safety is paramount and the light have to stay on, such as parking garages, walkways, around ATMs, and in prisons.

-Extreme temperatures have minimal effect on induction lighting making it a great choice for any climate.
-The light generated is a crisp white light with 80+ CRI, high reliability and instant on/off.
+Extreme temperatures have minimal effect on induction lighting, making it a great choice for most climates.
+The light generated from an induction lamp is crisp and white, with 80+ CRI, high reliability, and instant on/off.
 Induction fixtures can typically provide as much, if not more light than a fixture at more than twice the energy consumption with better quality light.
 The advantages of the induction can turn into major dollar savings when considering energy savings, maintenance, labor, and replacement lamp cost of existing lighting fixtures.
 In many cases, the payback in maintenance savings will more than offset the initial cost of the system.

 Light Emitting Diodes (LEDs)